dansmyers/ComputerOrganizationAndArchitecture/Notes/01c-Compiling_and_Running_Programs.md

   - Linking with libraries
   - Building one executable from multiple source files

-We'll discuss how to do these things when they come up in our projects.
+We'll explain these things when they come up in our projects.